 Change last paragraph:

-The Maximum TX Power field contains the maximum allowed transmit power , in 0.5 dBm increments, authorized for the channel.
-The Valid Time field contains the time, in minutes from the time of transmission, that the channel is available; a valid time of zero indicates that the channel is unavailable until further notice (e.g., as might be used for contact verification).
+The Maximum TX Power field contains the maximum allowed transmit power authorized for TVWS channel, in 0.5 dBm increments, in the range of -64dBm to 63.5dBm.
+The Valid Time field contains the time, in minutes from the time of transmission, that the channel availability data is expected to remain valid; a valid time of zero indicates that the channel is available until further notice (e.g., as might be used for contact verification).

 5.2.4.33.4 Change the valid time field value in Figure 48ny to 2 octets